Schaudge/petsc/doc/changes/dev.rst

 .. rubric:: Configure/Build:

-- Update --download-pastix to use CMake build, with additional dependency on LAPACKE and CBLAS, can use MKL for ex. --with-blaslapack-dir=${MKLROOT}, or --download-netlib-lapack
+- Update --download-pastix to use CMake build, with additional dependency on LAPACKE and CBLAS, can use MKL for ex. "--with-blaslapack-dir=${MKLROOT}", or "--download-netlib-lapack --with-netlib-lapack-c-bindings"

 .. rubric:: Sys: